Australia–Italy relations

-Australia and Italy established diplomatic relations in 1959.
+Australia and Italy established formal diplomatic relations in 1949.
 Francesca Tardioli was appointed Italian ambassador to Australia in September 2019, the first woman to represent Italy in Australia until her death in February 2022.
 The headquarters of the Italian embassy, designed by the Italian-Australian architect Enrico Taglietti, is located in the Canberra district of Deakin.
 Margaret Twomey was appointed Australian ambassador in Rome in July 2020.

 History

+Edmund Barton became the first Australian prime minister to visit Italy in 1902, a year after the federation of the Australian colonies.
+He transited through Italy on his way to attend the coronation of Edward VII and Alexandra in London, and did not conduct official business although he had an audience with Pope Leo XIII at the Vatican.

 As a result of the Abyssinia Crisis and the Italian invasion of Abyssinia in 1935, the Australian government enacted the Sanctions Act 1935, which barred Australians from doing business with Italy unless authorised by the government.
+Australian prime minister Joseph Lyons met Italian leader Benito Mussolini in Rome on two occasions – in 1935 and 1937.
+The second meeting occurred prior to the 1937 Imperial Conference, where Lyons put forward a proposal for a rapprochement between Italy and the British Empire.
+Australia ultimately recognised Italy's annexation of Abyssinia in 1938.

 Australia and Italy were at war during World War II.
 During the war Italian citizens in Australia were sent to internment camps as enemy aliens.

+In February 1949, following the end of the war, Italy appointed Guilio del Balzo di Presenzano as its first minister in Australia, reportedly the "first ex-enemy diplomat" in Australia.
+In September 1949, external affairs minister H. V. Evatt announced that Australia would open a legation in Rome with Cedric Kellway as Australia's first minister to Italy.
+In January 1958, diplomatic representation between the countries was raised to embassy status.

 In 2001, Australia's Monash University opened its Prato Centre in Italy, the first time an Australian university expanded into Europe.

+An academic book, edited by Gabriele Abbondanza and Simone Battiston and published by Palgrave Macmillan in 2023, outlined the state of bilateral relations in a variety of fields, from migration and culture to economics and international relations, while also recommending several ways to strengthen them.